Our goal is to share information and products that are truly helpful to renters.

 Collision coverage.
 No matter who is at fault, collision coverage pays to repair or replace your car if you’re in an accident with another vehicle or you run into something.

 Comprehensive coverage.
-Whether it’s theft or damage from a fire, a storm, a natural disaster, or even a limb falling on your car, comprehensive coverage will pay to replace or repair your car as long as the damage isn’t due to a collision.
+Whether it’s theft or damage from a fire, a storm, a natural disaster, or even a tree limb falling on your car, comprehensive coverage will pay to replace or repair your car as long as the damage isn’t due to a collision.

-3. Compare online auto insurance quotes
+3. Use a car insurance calculator to compare online auto insurance quotes

 - Levels of coverage and liability